LauraBoBora/FamBam-Frontend/README.md

 ## SEIR Carina Capstone Project

-An app for parents and kids to keep track of chores & allowance.
+An app for parents and kids to keep track of chores & tasks, and get awards & allowance.

 ## User Stories